google/digitalbuildings/ontology/docs/ontology.md

-Type names have no structureal meaning in the ontology, but because this is the most visibile identifier of the type, the concrete types adhere to the convention of starting with an equipment class (TODO: structurally define how equipment classes are identified) followed by an `_` separated list of parent types[^24].
+Type names have no structureal meaning in the ontology, but because this is the most visibile identifier of the type, the concrete types adhere to the convention of starting with an umbrella type (TODO: structurally define how umbrella types are identified) followed by an `_` separated list of parent types[^24].
 Type names my change from version to version independent of [GUID](#guid).